apsteinmetz/images-to-pal/README.md

                          "Family", "Outdoor", "Wedding")
                          ))

-    ## Joining, by = "img"

 Show Me What You Got
 ====================

-I chose the images to be representative of varying but typical scenes.
+I chose the images from Google image search to be representative of varying but typical scenes.
-Let's look at the histograms for each.

 ![Cable](img/rm3.jpg) Cable